codeHaiku22/Jellyfin-Media-Server-Guide/Jellyfin Media Server Guide.md

 ![kdeconnect icon](images/kdeconnect_icon.png)

-To complete the setup, the "KDE Connect" application wsa installed on my spare mobile device.
+To complete the setup, the "KDE Connect" application was installed on my spare mobile device which happens to be a Motorolo Moto G7 running LineageOS 18.
 With the mobile device connected to the same wi-fi SSID as the Jellyfin server machine, pairing of the devices was completed.

 ### Install SSH Server
 Installing the openssh-server package allows for `ssh` and `scp` commands to be performed against the server.
-This comes in handy when you need to quickly perform updates or copy/move media files to or from the server.
+This comes in handy when you need to quickly perform updates or copy/move media files to or from the Jellyfin server.

 ```
 sudo apt openssh-server